NetApp/harvest/conf/README.md

     - application
  ```

-Harvest will merge your new template `conf/zapi/cdot/9.8.0/custom_lun.yaml` with the out-of-the-box `conf/zapi/cdot/9.8.0/lun.yaml` one resulting in a combined template like this:
+When you restart your pollers, Harvest will take the out-of-the-box template (`lun.yaml`) and your new one (`custom_lun.yaml`) and merge them into the following:

 ```yaml
 name: Lun
 query: lun-get-iter